 Written by Joanna Kimmerly-Smith

 As mentioned in our previous article on plagiarism, "simply taking another writer's ideas and rephrasing them as one's own can be considered plagiarism as well."
-Paraphrasing is acceptable if you interpret and synthesize the information from your sources, rephrasing the ideas in your own words and adding citations at the sentence level, but it is NOT acceptable if you simply copy and paste large chunks of an original source and modify them slightly, hoping that your teacher, editor, or reviewer won't notice.
-Passing off another's work as one's own is a form of intellectual theft, so researchers and students must be scrupulous when reporting others' work.
+Paraphrasing is acceptable if you interpret and synthesize the information from your sources, rephrasing the ideas in your own words, and adding citations at the sentence level, but it is NOT acceptable if you simply copy and paste large chunks of an original source and modify them slightly, hoping that your teacher, editor, or reviewer won't notice.
+Passing off another's work as one's own is a form of intellectual theft, so researchers and students must be scrupulous when reporting others' work and learn how to paraphrase a quote.

 You might be familiar with all this.
 Still, you might be asking, "How do I paraphrase a source correctly without running the risk of unintentional plagiarism?"
-For many writers, especially those who are unfamiliar with the concepts of a particular field, learning how to paraphrase a source is daunting.
+For many writers, especially those who are unfamiliar with the concepts of a particular field, learning how to paraphrase a source or learning how to paraphrase a sentence is daunting.

-That's why we've written this article: to provide dos and don'ts on how to paraphrase.
-We'll start with an overview of citing your sources, and then we'll provide a list of dos and don'ts, followed by some strategies for paraphrasing properly.
+That's why we've written this article: to provide paraphrasing help.
+We'll start with an overview of the difference between paraphrasing and quoting, and then we'll provide a list of paraphrasing dos and don'ts, followed by strategies for paraphrasing properly.
+We will include paraphrasing examples throughout to illustrate best practices for paraphrasing and paraphrasing citations.

-When learning how to paraphrase, you first need to consider whether you should be paraphrasing a text or quoting it directly.
+When learning how to paraphrase a quote, you first need to consider whether you should be paraphrasing a text or quoting it directly.

-When you find the perfect quote from a reliable source that fits your main topic, supports your argument, and lends authority to your paper but is too long (40+ words) and complex, use one of the following strategies:
+If you find the perfect quote from a reliable source that fits your main topic, supports your argument, and lends authority to your paper but is too long (40+ words) or complex, it should be paraphrased.

 1) Direct quotation.
 Introduce the quote with a signal phrase (e.g., "According to Ahmad (2017) . . .") and insert the entire quotation, indicating the text with quotation marks or indentation (i.e., a block quote).

-- Omissions and editorial changes.
+Omissions and editorial changes.
 If you only need to use parts of a long quotation, you can insert an ellipsis (. . .) to indicate omissions.
 You can also make editorial changes in square brackets [like this].
-Keep in mind that you need to reflect the author's intent accurately when using this strategy; don't change important words in a quotation so that it fits your argument better, as this is a form of intellectual fraud.
+Keep in mind that you need to reflect the author's intent accurately when using this strategy; don't change important words in a quotation so that it better fits your argument, as this is a form of intellectual fraud.

 2) Paraphrase.
 Demonstrate that you clearly understand the text by expressing the main ideas in your own unique style and language.
-You still need to provide an in-text citation for both quoting and paraphrasing.
+Are you still asking yourself, "Do paraphrases need to be cited like quotes?"
+The answer is a resounding "yes."

-Now that you understand quoting versus paraphrasing, let's look at the dos and don'ts of paraphrasing.
+Even though you now understand quoting versus paraphrasing, you might still need some additional paraphrasing help or some guidance on how to paraphrase a quote.
+Let's look at the dos and don'ts of paraphrasing.

 Direct quotation is best for well-worded material that you cannot express any more clearly or succinctly in your own style.
 (It's actually the preferred way of reporting sources in the arts, particularly in literary studies.)
 Shortening a long quote is a great way of retaining the original phrasing while ensuring that the quote reads well in your paper.
-However, direct quotations are often discouraged in the sciences and social sciences.
+However, direct quotations are often discouraged in the sciences and social sciences, so also keep that in mind in deciding when to paraphrase or quote.

 Paraphrasing is best used for long portions of text that you can synthesize in your own words.
 Think of paraphrasing as a form of translation; you are translating an idea in another "language" into your own language.
 The idea should be the same, but the words and sentence structure should be totally different.

-If you think that paraphrasing is about rewriting ideas from someone else's work so that you can avoid thinking for yourself, you are mistaken.
+The purpose of paraphrasing is to draw together ideas from multiple sources to convey the information to your reader clearly and succinctly.
 As a student or researcher, your job is to demonstrate that you understand the material you've read by expressing ideas from other sources in your own unique style, adding citations to the paraphrased material as appropriate.
-The purpose of paraphrasing is to draw together ideas from multiple sources to convey the information to your reader clearly and succinctly.
+If you think the purpose of paraphrasing is to help you avoid thinking for yourself, you are mistaken.

 When you paraphrase, be sure that you understand the text clearly; otherwise, you could run the risk of relying on the original source text too closely.
-The whole point of paraphrasing is that you are interpreting the information you researched for your reader, explaining it as though you were speaking to a colleague or teacher.
-That is, paraphrasing is a skill that demonstrates one’s understanding of a text.
+The purpose of paraphrasing is to interpret the information you researched for your reader, explaining it as though you were speaking to a colleague or teacher.
+In short, paraphrasing is a skill that demonstrates one’s understanding of a text.

 This might shock you, but thesauruses are NOT the answer when learning how to paraphrase.
 Why?
 Because using a thesaurus to swap out a few words here and there from an original source is a form of patchwriting, which is a type of plagiarism.

 The problem with using a thesaurus is that you aren't really using your own words to paraphrase a text; you're using words from a book.
-Plus, if you're unfamiliar with a concept or if you have difficulty with English, you might choose the wrong synonym, resulting in a paraphrase like this: "You may perhaps usage the erroneous other word."
+Plus, if you're unfamiliar with a concept or if you have difficulty with English, you might choose the wrong synonym, resulting in a paraphrase example like this: "You may perhaps usage an erroneous word."

-This is a common mistake among writers who are writing about a field with which they are unfamiliar and among writers who do not have a thorough grasp of the English language.
+This is a common mistake among writers who are writing about a field with which they are unfamiliar and among those who do not have a thorough grasp of the English language or the purpose of paraphrasing.

 If you choose to keep a few phrases from the original source but paraphrase the rest (i.e., combining quoting and paraphrasing), that's okay, but keep in mind that phrasing from the source text must be "reproduced in an exact manner within quotation marks."
 Direct quotations are more than three consecutive words copied from another source, and they should always be enclosed in quotation marks or offset as a block quotation.